firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-08-beyond-comprehension.md

 "Like a nature book?"

-"Nah, like, uh, it’s a kid’s book—my son read it last night."
+"Nah, like, uh, it’s a kid’s book — my son read it last night."

 "A bug book.
 Lemme think."
 Affiq browses the shelves.
 "It’s good your boy still reading, though.
 This Teca bullshit got me all discombobulated.
 Bruh, whatever you do, keep your boy off that BookWorm."